Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use CloudWatch to create a metric math expression to calculate the approximate age of the oldest message in the SQS queue.
 Create a target tracking scaling policy for the metric math expression to modify the Auto Scaling group.
 - [x] Use CloudWatch to create a metric math expression to calculate the approximate number of messages visible in the SQS queue for each instance.
 Create a target tracking scaling policy for the metric math expression to modify the Auto Scaling group.
 - [ ] Create an Application Load Balancer (ALB).
 Attach the ALB to the Auto Scaling group.
-Create a target tracking scaling policy for the ALBRequestCountPerTarget metric to modify the Auto Scaling group.
+Create a target tracking scaling policy for the ALB's `RequestCountPerTarget` metric to modify the Auto Scaling group.
 - [ ] Create an Application Load Balancer (ALB).
 Attach the ALB to the Auto Scaling group.
 Create a scheduled scaling policy for the Auto Scaling group.

 ### A SysOps administrator is notified that an Amazon EC2 instance has stopped responding The AWS Management Console indicates that the system status checks are failing.
 What should the administrator do first to resolve this issue?